livecycle/preevy/README.md

 To start using the Preevy CLI you will need:

-- A local Cloud provider configuration context:
+- A Docker-Compose application (examples can be found [here](https://github.com/docker/awesome-compose))
+- A cloud provider for provisioning VMs (AWS/GCP/Azure), or a Kubernetes cluster (local, remote or managed).

+*For provisioning a VM*, configure your provider:
 - In AWS, it could be by using `aws configure`
 - In GCP, it could be by using `gcloud auth application-default login`
 - In Azure, it could be by using `az login`

-- A Docker-Compose application (examples can be found [here](https://github.com/docker/awesome-compose))
+*For provisioning a Kubernetes Pod*, make sure a kubeconfig file exists and that you can run `kubectl` commands locally (e.g, `kubectl get pod`)

 Running Preevy: